makersacademy/chitter-challenge/Setup.md

-Create PostgreSQL db
+# Set-up the APP

+## 1. To get all dependencies run

+- bundle install

-## create test and development db
+## 2. create test and development db (use PostgreSQL)

-rake db:create
+- rake db:create

-## migrate development db
+## 3. migrate development db

-rake db:migrate
+- rake db:migrate

-## migrate the test db
+## 4. migrate the test db

-rake db:migrate RACK_ENV=test
+- rake db:migrate RACK_ENV=test

-## Run "rspec" in terminal to check if test are passed
+## 5. Run "rspec" in terminal (from the app dir) to check if all tests pass

-rspec
+- rspec

+## 6. Run the app in the browser with rack

+- rackup -p 4567